wilbcn/Phishing/Phishing-Analysis-1.md

 - The overall body content is not that of a professional service, such as an estate agent advertising an apartment.
 - No official company signature.
 - The email itself is unsolicited.
 - The email asks for me to engage with it in order to find out more information.
+- Email was received at 21:39 CET.
+This is definately outside of working business hours for a legitimate source.

 ## 2. Collecting Artifacts.
 To gather the email artifacts to investigate further into this email, I used the email header analyzer tool from mxtoolbox.
 I opened the .eml in notepad++, and copied the header into the tool.